lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 The evidence is early but accumulating.
 The theoretical frameworks remain contested but clinically useful.
 The risks are real but manageable with appropriate titration and screening.

-For those interested in exploring this territory, the prudent path involves starting small, seeking qualified guidance, and maintaining appropriate skepticism while remaining open to what the body may know that the mind has forgotten.
+For those interested in exploring this territory, the prudent path involves starting small, seeking qualified guidance, and maintaining appropriate skepticism.
+The central unanswered question remains whether induced tremoring produces effects meaningfully different from other interventions that combine physical activation with interoceptive attention, or whether the tremor itself is the active ingredient.
+Until comparative trials address this directly, the mechanism remains as uncertain as the clinical outcomes are promising.